top of page

 They also have a different style.
 Nowadays, you don't really see modern poets.
 You might read them, but you don't know what they look like—you don't know their artistic aesthetic.
 You don't have a sense of the visual—everything that accompanies who an artist is, you know?
 That's something we built into Extended Mic: it’s not just a video, but something eye-catching to allow you to notice us.

-If the words that we're saying aren’t making you look, then we’ll add another element that will so you’ll be interested in what we have to say.
+If the words that we're saying aren’t making you look, then we’ll add another element that will, so you’ll be interested in what we have to say.
 Because poets have a lot of things to say that people love, but there's not always [something visually] engaging in poetry.
 I'm not saying that there's nothing engaging in poetry, but there's something else that I feel called to that’s not on paper or words.
-That's why Daniella and I had the idea of poets laying down under a curtain with the mic hanging—maybe that’s weird enough to cause curiosity.
+That's why Daniella and I had the idea of poets lying down under a curtain with the mic hanging—maybe that’s weird enough to cause curiosity.
 I feel like curiosity is the right word.
 That’s what we're looking for.

 44N: Oh, I love that.
 And it brings to mind for me, “Show, don't tell.”
-So when we say in poetry, “Show, don't tell” you're bringing that to life with a whole other layer, which is beautiful.
-And segueing a little bit into your first season with all of these poets, you have eight—as you described—unapologetic, bold, free-thinking poets, of course with exceptional craft and performance skills like you were mentioning.
+So when we say in poetry, “Show, don't tell,” you're bringing that to life with a whole other layer, which is beautiful.
+And segueing a little bit into your first season with all of these poets, you have eight—as you described—unapologetic, bold, free-thinking poets, of course, with exceptional craft and performance skills like you were mentioning.
 So I'd love it if you would tell us a little more about them and the unique journey that you've been on together to build Season 1.

 EM: The poets are the key to everything.
 Each poet we have for Season 1 is amazing, and [looks at camera] I love you guys so much.
 Each of them has a very different personality.
 They also all come from different backgrounds in art.
 Extended Mic is such a particular project with such a particular visual aspect, including being filmed.
 Many poets don't share their work in open mics, poetry slam competitions, or music videos, and even if they do, actually being in a video production—being comfortable with being in front of the camera—is new for them.
 So one thing that was key in choosing poets for Season 1 was just people who were very bold and like you said, unapologetic.